*Please note - due to poor handling by couriers we are not able to ship kilns outside the UK mainland at this time.

-This kiln is sometimes known as Kitiki Mini-Kiln, or just Mini Kiln.
+This kiln is has also been sold in a rebranded version called the Kitiki Mini-Kiln, and it is often referred to as a Mini Kiln.
 It's a 1000°C front-loading kiln, with a built-in, easy to use, 4 -key digital controller.

 The UK kiln is rated at 230V/700W, so plugs into a regular mains socket.
 It's small enough to use in your home, school, craft work shop, or jewellery studio.
 And it is ideal to take with you for craft evenings and workshops as it weighs less than 6kg, and is small enough to carry.